terroir

 The Creators

 Shin and Yuko Kibayashi spent twenty years writing about wine.
-Under the pen name Tadashi Agi, their manga Drops of God reached three hundred million readers across Japan, South Korea, and Taiwan.
+Under the pen name Tadashi Agi, Drops of God sold more than 3 million copies across Japan, South Korea, and Taiwan.
 It did not merely describe wine.
 It changed how a continent drinks.
-A single mention of a producer could move their entire stock overnight.
+A mention in the manga could sell out a producer's stock within days.12

 But describing wine was no longer enough.
 The pen that had moved markets needed to touch earth.
 They wanted to make the wine they had spent two decades imagining.